Transversal Intersection and Sum of Polynomial Ideals: Abstract

 \section{Abstract}

-In this paper we compute the Betti numbers for ideals of the form $I_{1}(XY) + J$, where $X$ and $Y$ are matrices and $J$ is the ideal generated by the $2\times 2$ minors of the matrix consisting of any two rows of $X$.
+In this paper we derive some conditions for transversal intersection of polynomial ideals.
+We exhibit some examples.
+Finally, as an application of the results proved, we compute the Betti numbers for ideals of the form $I_{1}(XY) + J$, where $X$ and $Y$ are matrices and $J$ is the ideal generated by the $2\times 2$ minors of the matrix consisting of any two rows of $X$.